 The commonly used deterministic safety factors do not provide adequate information to achieve optimal use or resources, while probabilistic analysis does.
-The first step in studying the variation of the fundamental frequency of the composite plate, $\omega_p$ , due to uncertainties in its material properties and ply angles is to define a suitable and specific performance criterion.
-The plate axbxh composite laminate, shown in Fig. 1, is assumed to be subjected to a periodic load with frequency $\omega_L$ , which can take any value up to $\omega_p$ .
-In probabilistic design, $\omega_p$ is not a unique value, but has a certain distribution.
+The first step in studying the variation of the fundamental frequency of the composite plate, ω_p , due to uncertainties in its material properties and ply angles is to define a suitable and specific performance criterion.
+Figure 1 shows a composite laminate plate of side dimensions a and b, and thickness h.
+The plate is subjected to harmonic load of frequency ω_L , which can take any value up to ω_p .
+In probabilistic design, ω_p is not a unique value, but is regarded a random variable which has a certain distribution.
 This distribution can be quantified by its mean value and standard deviation.
-At the design point, the plate fundamental frequency $\omega_p$ , is equal to a certain specified value $\omega_r$ , which can be taken as that of the periodic load.
+At the design point, the plate fundamental frequency ω_p , is equal to a certain specified value ω_r .
+To ensure a safe design, the value of ω_r should be lower than the plate natural frequency ω_p .
 Accordingly, a suitable performance function is defined as: